ereOn/crabwatch/README.md

 - The [Resources](./resources/) folder contains interesting resources that helped me while designing and researching everything.
 Check it out if you ever need to dig deeper than what I've done on some aspects!
+- The [Sources](./sources/) folder contains the source code of the project.